Octavio Castillo

 Biography

-I am a postdoctoral researcher at "Geosciences applications group" in the CASE department of the BSC-CNS.
-I hold a PhD in Computer Architecture from Polytechnic University of Catalunya (UPC - 2017) rated with Excellent Cum Laude International Mention.
-My PhD thesis was focused on electromagnetic methods in geophysics and its numerical modeling using novel HPC algorithms in Python.
+I am full-time professor at the "Department of Computer Architecture" at the Polytechnic University of Catalunya (UPC) and associate researcher at the "Wave Phenomena Group" within the CASE department at the BSC.
+I hold a PhD in Computer Architecture from the Polytechnic University of Catalunya (2017), which was awarded an Excellent Cum Laude International Mention.
+My PhD thesis focused on electromagnetic methods in geophysics and their numerical modeling using novel HPC algorithms in Python.

-My research focuses on numerical methods applied to geophysics and their parallel programming in supercomputing architectures.
-As main results of my research arises 4 international research stays (Finland, France and USA), 16 peer-reviewed papers, more than 60 international conferences, and the PETGEM code (http://petgem.bsc.es) of which I am the main developer.
-PETGEM is a new HPC tool for electromagnetic modeling that is currently used by the "Department de Geodinàmica y Geofísica" (University of Barcelona), the "Fusion group" (BSC-CNS), and the "Geosciences applications group" (BSC-CNS).
-In 2017 I was awarded with the JCC2015-BSC prize: “Your Thesis in Three Minutes” (3TM).
+My research centers around numerical methods applied to geophysics and their parallel programming on supercomputing architectures.
+The main outcomes of my research include 4 international research stays (in Finland, France, and the USA), 20 peer-reviewed papers, over 60 international conferences, and the PETGEM code (http://petgem.bsc.es), of which I am the main developer.
+PETGEM is a new HPC tool for electromagnetic modeling currently utilized by the "Department de Geodinàmica y Geofísica" at the University of Barcelona, the "Fusion group" at BSC, and the "Wave Phenomena Group" at BSC.
+In 2017, I was honored with the JCC2015-BSC prize for "Your Thesis in Three Minutes" (3TM).

 Education